 Note: pfSense® CE is open source software developed for the benefit of the community.
 If you are using pfSense® CE with the Vault, please consider supporting the pfSense project. https://www.pfsense.org/get-involved

 Note: pfSense® CE will require hardware encryption support, specifically Intel AES-NI, starting with version 2.5.
-This is announced at https://www.netgate.com/blog/pfsense-2-5-and-aes-ni.html.
+This was announced at https://www.netgate.com/blog/pfsense-2-5-and-aes-ni.html.
+Subsequently, there was an announcement that AES-NI will NOT be a requirement in version 2.5 https://www.netgate.com/blog/pfsense-2-5-0-development-snapshots-now-available.html However, it may be a requirement in the future.
 The Vault FW1 and FW2 (J1800 based CPU) series DO NOT support AES-NI.
 The Vault FW2B, FW4A, FW4B and FW6 series DO support AES-NI.

 There are two ways to install pfSense® CE on the Vault.
 Because the Vault has a COM (serial console) port, users can install pfSense® CE using only the COM port, OR, users can install pfSense® CE the more ‘traditional’ way by using a VGA or HDMI monitor, along with a USB keyboard.